panoramic view of lago di como, tremezzina

 From crystal clear lakes to snowy hilltop villages, Italy has the scenic vacation thing on lock.

-This lake is so ridiculously gorgeous it goes by multiple names, which can be just plain confusing.
-But the fact is, Lake Braies, aka Lago di Braies, aka Pragser Wildsee, aka Lake Prags, are all the same breathtaking body of water: the largest natural lake in the Dolomites.
+This lake is so ridiculously gorgeous it goes by multiple names, which can be pretty confusing.
+But the fact is, Lake Braies—a.k.a.
+Lago di Braies, a.k.a.
+Pragser Wildsee, a.k.a.
+Lake Prags—are all the same breathtaking body of water: the largest natural lake in the Dolomites and a stunner no matter what you call it.

 snow-topped cottages in mount lussari village, tarvisio, italy

-A quaint village scattered with snow-topped cottages surrounded by jagged mountain peaks, plus secluded caves just big enough for a curmudgeonly green outcast and his dog to live in.
+A fairytale village scattered with snow-topped cottages surrounded by jagged mountain peaks, plus secluded caves just big enough for a curmudgeonly green outcast and his dog to live in.
 Wait… is this Whoville?

 The Dolomites

-If you just happen to be scoping some truly jaw-dropping peaks in the Southern Limestone Alps they're almost certainly part of the Dolomites, considering this range makes up the majority of this mountain region.
-In fact, they're so vast many consider them separate from the Alps (don't believe those people, technically they're still part of them).
+If you just happen to be scoping out some truly jaw-dropping peaks in the Southern Limestone Alps, they're almost certainly part of the Dolomites, considering the range makes up the majority of this mountainous region.
+In fact, they're so vast many consider them separate from the rest of the Alps.
+(Don't believe those people.)

 turquoise waters of lago blu, surrounded by mountains